Biofuel is an easy switch

 You can switch between biodiesel blends and regular diesel at any time – it’s no problem to mix them in your tank.

-Higher blends such as B20 and up to B100 (100% biodiesel) can be used in some large commercial vehicles such as trucks and buses, if a few simple steps are followed.
+Higher blends such as B20 and up to B100 (100% biodiesel) can be used in some large commercial vehicles such as trucks and buses, if some steps are followed.
 Check with your vehicle or engine manufacturer and with a knowledgeable specialist about the blend that's suitable for your vehicles.
 You may need a written contract with the supplier to show you understand what you’re buying.

 You might need to change your filter